gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   SCHEDULE_UNSPECIFIED = 0;
   // REGULAR update schedule
   SCHEDULE_REGULAR = 1;
-  // CRITICAL update schedule for critical bugs and vulnerabilities SCHEDULE_CRITICAL = 2;
-  // IMMEDIATE update schedule for updating all agents immediately SCHEDULE_IMMEDIATE = 3;
+  // IMMEDIATE update schedule for updating all agents immediately SCHEDULE_IMMEDIATE = 2;
 }

-// GetAgentRolloutPlanRequest requests an agent_rollout_plan.
-message GetAgentRolloutPlanRequest {
-  // name of the agent_rollout_plan
-  string name = 1;
-}

-// GetAgentRolloutPlanHostsRequest requests the ordered host UUIDs for an agent_rollout_plan. message GetAgentRolloutPlanHostsRequest {
+// AutoUpdateAgentPlanStatus is the status for the AutoUpdateAgentPlan. message AutoUpdateAgentPlanStatus {
-  // name of the agent_rollout_plan
-  string name = 1;
-}

-// AgentRolloutPlan defines a version update rollout consisting a fixed group of agents. message AgentRolloutPlan {
-  // kind is the kind of the resource. string kind = 1;
-  // sub_kind is the sub kind of the resource. string sub_kind = 2;
-  // version is the version of the resource. string version = 3;
+  // version targetted by the rollout string version = 2;
-  // metadata is the metadata of the resource. teleport.header.v1.Metadata metadata = 4;
-  // spec is the spec of the resource.
-  AgentRolloutPlanSpec spec = 5;
-  // status is the status of the resource.
-  AgentRolloutPlanStatus status = 6;
-}

-// AutoUpdateVersionSpec is the spec for the AgentRolloutPlan. message AgentRolloutPlanSpec {
   // start_time of the rollout
   google.protobuf.Timestamp start_time = 1;
-  // version targetted by the rollout string version = 2;
-  // schedule that triggered the rollout string schedule = 3;
-  // host_count of hosts to update
-  int64 host_count = 4;
-}

-// AutoUpdateVersionStatus is the status for the AgentRolloutPlan. message AgentRolloutPlanStatus {
   // last_active_host_index specifies the index of the last host that may be updated. int64 last_active_host_index = 1;
   // failed_host_count specifies the number of failed hosts. int64 failed_host_count = 2;
   // timeout_host_count specifies the number of timed-out hosts. int64 timeout_host_count = 3;
-}

-// AgentRolloutPlanHost identifies an agent by host ID message AgentRolloutPlanHost {
-  // host_id of a host included in the rollout string host_id = 1;
 }
 ```